zyNotCute/cs-broad-lens/task0/task0.md

 - How to use a photo as a hyperlink in Markdown?
 - What is a relative path?
 What about an absolute path?
 - What is the file system like on Linux?
 - What is the difference between a text file and a binary file?
-For each, how to open it?

 ## Procedure & Criteria